 A fully restarting could clean up all temporary processes and make your iPad Pro run faster.
 And the process to restart your iPad Pro is pretty easy: just hold on Sleep button and slide to power off your iPad.
 After a while, turn on your iPad by pressing again the Sleep button.

-Restoring would be risk but effective, which will automatically remove almost all junks/caches on your device and speed up your iPad Pro.
-But before you erasing all data and settings, you'd better backup your iPad, no matter you are using iTunes, iCloud or AnyTrans.
+Restoring would be a risk but effective, which will automatically remove almost all junks/caches on your device and speed up your iPad Pro.
+But before you erasing all data and settings, you’d better back up your iPad, no matter you are using iTunes, iCloud or AnyTrans.

 To erase all data and settings, go to Settings > General > Reset > Erase All Content and Settings.
 After erasing, you can set up your iPad Pro by restoring from iTunes or iCloud backup.
 Of course, you can set up as a new iPad Pro without restoring.